Skip to main content

 retry_delay_ms = 50

-At startup, Angos probes the S3 provider to verify conditional write support.
-If the probe fails, check that your provider supports If-None-Match headers or fall back to the Redis-based setup above.
+At startup, Angos probes the S3 provider to verify conditional write and delete support.
+If the probe fails, check that your provider supports If-None-Match/If-Match on PUT and If-Match on DELETE, or fall back to the Redis-based setup above.

 Scheduled Storage Maintenance